Sharaal/screeps.com/develop/README.md

 - carrier: Pick up energy or draw it from the energy container/storage to transfer it to a spawn, extension, tower or energy storage

-- flagAttacker: Will be built in the room with the "attack spawn" flat, move to the "attack target" flag (destroys ramparts/walls if they block the way) and attack hostile towers, creeps, spawns and structures
+- flagAttacker: Will be built in the room with the "attack spawn ..." flag, move to the "attack target" flag (destroys ramparts/walls if they block the way) and attack hostile towers, creeps, spawns and structures

-- flagClaimer: Will be built in the room with the "claim spawn" flat, move to the "claim target" flag and claim the neutral controller
+- flagClaimer: Will be built in the room with the "claim spawn" flag, move to the "claim target" flag and claim the neutral controller

+- neighboringSourcer: Move to the flag "source ..." in the adjacent room, harvest the source and transfer the energy back to the own storage

+- neighboringSourcer: Move to the flag "source ..." in the adjacent room, harvest the source and transfer the energy back to the own storage

 - rescuer: Pick up energy, draw it from the energy container/storage or harvest it from a source to rescue the controller or transfer it to a